-- My kids’ generation has had to have 3 part-time jobs to add up to a full time job, but none of those jobs exist right now.
-Restaurant jobs, are gone mostly due to the restaurants being closed.
-Retail jobs are gone, stores are closed.
+- My kids’ generation has had to have 3 part-time jobs to add up to a full-time job, but none of those jobs exist right now.
+Restaurant jobs are gone mostly due to the restaurants being closed.
+Retail jobs are gone, and stores are closed.

 - The growth industries are:

 - Delivery, that is about it.
 Everything is being delivered now, but does anyone make any money doing this?

 - Government, because there is going to need to be a big government to deal with a broken country.
 Is this a good thing?
 I don’t think so, but I am a small L libertarian.